 Like so many of the state parks in the Texas Hill Country, this is a stunning place to just immerse yourself in the beauty of nature.
 Pedernales Falls are the big draw for visitors and a hike to them is visually stunning.
 The park also features a wildflower and nature area with two extremely spacious and well maintained bird viewing areas with lots of seating and large glass fronted windows.
 The areas were designed more for viewing rather than photography so although there are some open areas, they are small and off to the side.
 Still, the birds are abundant and plentiful and you'll walk away with lots of great shots!

 La Lomita Wildlife and Photography Ranch

 Located in the Texas Hill Country in Uvalde, La Lomita Photo Ranch is a wonderful stop for bird photographers!
-Designed with photography in mind, the ranch features 2 morning blinds and 2 evening blinds with water features and perches.
+Designed with photography in mind, the ranch features morning and evening blinds with water features and perches with a multitude of beautiful Texas scrub backgrounds.
 The blinds are comfortable and afford photographers an opportunity to get close photos without distracting the wildlife.
-When I visited there the conditions weren't ideal, it was inbetween seasons and the area had experienced quite a bit of rainfall so the birds weren't quite as interested in coming to the blinds.
-All that being said, at peak season it's a fabulous spot and the managers are wonderful and accommodating guides.
-There are several hotels and restaurants in Uvalde making it a convenient stop for a multi-day birding adventure.
+The variety of bird species is staggering and the staff work consistently to keep the birds and wildlife coming in.
+Additionally the the managers are wonderful and accommodating guides and the ranch's proximity to Uvlade, with the city's variety of hotels and restaurants, make it a convenient stop for a multi-day birding adventure.

 Thank You For Visiting!